 What happens next?

-- Once the lender approves the loan, a loan certification request is sent to the SBCC Financial Aid Office.
-If the student’s file is complete, we will certify the loan for the lender.
-If the student’s file is not complete, the certification will be placed on hold until the file is complete.
+- Once the lender approves the loan, your lender will send a loan certification to the SBCC Financial Aid Office.
+If your file is complete, SBCC will certify the loan.
+If the your file is incomplete, the certification will be placed on hold until youy file is complete.
 You will be notified what is missing via your Pipeline email.

 - The lender sends a loan check made payable to SBCC and the student borrower and mails the check to SBCC.
-Loan disbursements are divided into two equal payments over the fall/spring academic year, i.e. one payment for each semester.
-If a student requests a loan to be paid in one-term only, the loan is paid in two equal payments.
-Loan disbursement dates are determined by the requested loan period and the date the loan is certified.
+Loan disbursements are divided into two equal payments over the fall/spring academic year.

-- Once our office receives the loan check, we will verify student enrollment, endorse the check and notify the student that the check may be picked up in person at the Financial Aid Office or you may request it be mailed to the most recent address the student has on file in Pipeline.
+- Once our office receives the loan check, we will verify your enrollment, endorse the check and notify you that the check is ready.
+It may be picked up in person at the Financial Aid Office or you may request it be mailed to the most recent address on file in Pipeline.

 How long does it take to process an alternative loan?

-- It depends.
-Depending on the time of year the loan certification request is received, processing can take up to 3 to 4 weeks.
+- Processing can take up to 3 to 4 weeks.

-- Please note: No financial aid, including alternative loan monies, can be disbursed to the school sooner than 10 days prior to the beginning of a semester.
+- Alternative loan are disbursed to students no earlier than 10 days prior to the beginning of a semester.

 How much can I borrow?

-- Generally, the minimum alternative loan amount you can request is $1,000.
+- The minimum alternative loan amount you can request is $1,000.

-- The maximum you can borrow is your Cost of Attendance minus any financial aid, which includes all offered aid through FAFSA and any scholarships.
+- The maximum you can borrow is your Cost of Attendance minus any financial aid, which includes all offered aid through the SBCC Financial Aid Office and any scholarships.

-- The amount borrowed cannot exceed the student’s budget, or cost of attendance, as determined by the school.
-To find your Cost of Attendance, please select the appropriate budget from our website at Cost of Attendance.
+- To find your Cost of Attendance, please select the appropriate budget from our website at Cost of Attendance.

 Can I be denied for an alternative loan?

-Yes, as alternative loans are credit-based loans.
-If denied, contact your lender
+Yes, Alternative loans are credit-based loans.
+If denied, contact your lender for